What Is a No-Pull Dog Harness?

 The key feature of a no-pull harness that makes it unique is the location of the clip.
 A no-pull harness will have a D-ring leash clip at the front of the harness, located on your dog’s chest.

-When you attach the leash to this front clip, it works by squeezing and lifting your dog’s shoulders if they start to pull.
+So, how does a no-pull feature work in harnesses?
+Simply put, when you attach the leash to this front clip, it works by squeezing and lifting your dog’s shoulders if they start to pull.
 This makes it harder for your dog to pull and is slightly uncomfortable.

 The result is he learns that pulling from their chest muscles won’t get him anywhere, promoting good walking behavior.